Graduate School Academic Catalog

 The University of New Hampshire enrolls 13,000+ undergraduate students and 2,400+ graduate students across the Durham, Manchester, Concord and online campuses and has a full-time faculty of more than 600.
 A comprehensive research university, it retains the look and feel of a New England liberal arts college with a faculty dedicated to teaching.
 The University is ideally located within easy driving distance to the White Mountains, the Seacoast area of New Hampshire, and Boston.

 UNH is a land-, sea-, and space-grant research university.
-It comprises the following academic units: the College of Engineering and Physical Sciences; College of Liberal Arts; College of Life Sciences and Agriculture, which includes the Thompson School of Applied Science; College of Health and Human Services; Peter T. Paul College of Business and Economics; University of New Hampshire at Manchester; University of New Hampshire School of Law in Concord; and the Graduate School.
+It comprises the following academic units: the College of Engineering and Physical Sciences; College of Liberal Arts; College of Life Sciences and Agriculture, which includes the Thompson School of Applied Science; College of Health and Human Services; College of Professional Studies; Peter T. Paul College of Business and Economics; University of New Hampshire Franklin Pierce School of Law in Concord; and the Graduate School.